ricokahler/next-data-hooks/README.md

 }
 ```

-This enables code elimination to eliminate server-side code on the client.
+> ⚠️ Don't forget this step.
+This enables **code elimination** to eliminate server-side code in client code.

 ## Usage